Julian Penniston-Hill: Media

 Financial services industry trade paper Money Marketing wrote that Penniston-Hill's company is “taking the moral high ground regarding the way the industry structures its costs”.

 Penniston-Hill is quoted in UK newspapers and specialist financial websites. as well as ITN news and the BBC.

-Penniston-Hill is also an active user of the website Quora, where he has shared his opinions on American culture and politics, commenting on the USA's "abysmal educational standards leading to widespread stupidity".

 Other business activities

 In 2016, Penniston-Hill purchased £150m Derbyshire financial advice firms, The Review Business and The Pension Review Business.